pojntfx/uni-itsec-notes/docs/main.md

 ... when the initial state of the CSPRNG is not known

-### Design Principles for Block Ciphers
+### Design Principles for Block Cyphers

 Two methods for frustrating a statistical analysis:

 - **Confusion**: The ciphertext should depend on the plaintext in such a complicated way that an attacker cannot gain any information from the ciphertext (redundancy should not be visible anymore in the ciphertext)
 - **Diffusion**: Each plaintext and key bit should influence as many ciphertext bits as possible
-  - Changing one bit in plaintext → Many pseudo-random changes in cyphertext
+  - Changing one bit in plaintext → Many pseudo-random changes in ciphertext
-  - Changing one bit in the key → Many pseudo-random changes in cyphertext
+  - Changing one bit in the key → Many pseudo-random changes in ciphertext

 ### Feistel Networks